bl4de/research/raa-ransomware-analysis/README.md

     return 0;
 }
 ```
-Again, _FileSystemObject_ is used to create file with following example name on each drive, and to write to those files content created by function **VGCDtihB()**:
+Again, _FileSystemObject_ is used to create file with following example name on each drive, and it writes to those files content created by function **VGCDtihB()**:

 ```
 C!!!README!!!xW5Gf.rtf
 ```

 Why **xW5Gf** in filename?
-Remember function generates random key, from the very beginning of RAA execution?
+Remember function which generates random key, from the very beginning of RAA execution?
 Here's where this key is used (see 'The beginning' above).

 Function **VGCDtihB()** generates another _rtf_ file with ransomware payment note - you can see this file on ReaQta writeup (https://reaqta.com/wp-content/uploads/2016/06/RAA_Ransomware_build_refund_file.png - as I was not able to generate those files on my machine)